Introduction to IoT: Applications of IoT

 \subsection{Smart Retail}

 The adoption of IoT in the retail industry has created a flexible environment that benefits both customers and sellers.
 This shift allows the entire retail sector to migrate from offline to online, enabling customers to independently conduct their shopping through self-service while facilitating smooth interactions between retailers and their customers.
-Furthermore, IoT technologies like RFID can be employed to monitor products, and sensors can be deployed to collect customer data, which can then be utilized for analyzing customer buying behavior and enhancing business profitability.
+Furthermore, retailers can employ IoT technologies like RFID to monitor products and deploy sensors to collect customer data, which they can then utilize for analyzing customer buying behavior and enhancing business profitability \cite{liu2018smart, jayaram2017smart}.
 Additionally, customers have the option to make payments through online transactions and monitor their orders using online services \cite{liao2020mobile}.

-In the study presented in \cite{liu2018smart}, the authors have introduced a smart unstaffed retail store that relies on AI and IoT for commodity detection.
-Furthermore, in \cite{jayaram2017smart}, two models, namely the Retail 4.0 IoT Consumer Model and the Retail 4.0 IoT Retailer Model, have been put forward.
-These models are capable of analyzing consumer behavior and discerning consumer buying patterns with ease.